evaarquero/Project_ETL/README.md

 ![Power_BI](https://github.com/evaarquero/project_ETL/blob/main/images/power_BI.PNG)

 Extra work to be done for data visualization, in terms of streams values and ranking of the artists.
+And the dates for the concerts, making it in the right format.

 The power BI file is saved as `artist_db.pbix`.